jbatonnet/Rinkhals.apps/apps/nut-client/README.md

 In version 1.0, when the UPS reports `"OB"` (On Battery), the client will:

+1. Wait 15 seconds before taking any action in case it was a very short power blip.
-1. Pause any active print
+2. If power is still out, pause any active print
-2. Set the target nozzle temperature to 0 °C
+3. Set the target nozzle temperature to 0 °C
-3. Stop drying on any connected ACE Pro devices
+4. Stop drying on any connected ACE Pro devices

 The target bed temperature is left unchanged until the battery level falls below 30 %, at which point the bed temperature is set to 0 °C to extend remaining runtime.

 ## Other Considerations

+* Version 1.0 does not support encrypted communication with the NUT server.
+All communication is sent in the clear, including any optional username and password.
+It is best not to use a user or password you use anywhere else, and to take steps to secure the communication channel between the NUT server and NUT client, such as having them on a segmented VLAN, if possible, or using a Tailscale or SSH tunnel (this is a more advanced configuration which documentation will be added for later).
-* Note that the ACE Pro fan will run for 1-2 minutes after drying is stopped.
+* Note that the ACE Pro fan will run for 1–2 minutes after drying is stopped.
 This is normal.
-* No auto-resums, so you will need to manually reset the tempratures and resume printing and drying after power is restored.
+* No auto-resumes, so you will need to manually reset the temperatures and resume printing and drying after power is restored.
 This may be done automatically in a future version.
-* Please following all recommenced security practices for both the NUT server and communication between the server and the printer.
+* Please follow all recommended security practices for both the NUT server and communication between the server and the printer.
 * The ACE Pro should be on battery backup as well to prevent print failures from shutdown of the hub.
-If desired this could be a seperate UPS to reduce load on the printer's UPS but it will not be monitered in version 1.0 (may come later).
+If desired, this could be a separate UPS to reduce load on the printer’s UPS, but it will not be monitored in version 1.0 (may come later).

 ## Possible future feature additions

 * Support for print resume.
 * Support for ACE Pro drying resume.
-* Notifications (email, etc)
+* Notifications (email, etc.)
 * Logging
-* Warn if known max wattage of printer (+ACE) exceeds known capacity of the UPS.
+* Warn if known peak wattage of printer (+ ACE) exceeds known capacity of the UPS.
-* On NUT server with multiple UPS's connected allow selection of the correct UPS via the touch-UI.
+* On a NUT server with multiple UPSs connected, allow selection of the correct UPS via the touch UI.
 * Allow other config changes through the touch UI.
-* Add support for enclousre fans, heating, and lighting..
+* Add support for enclosure fans, heating, and lighting.

 ## Advanced: Raspberry Pi USB gadget‑mode NUT server